In today’s post, I’m going to be talking to you a little bit about client reviews, how to ask for them and how to manage them.

 - Would you be willing to share your experience with others?

 I would ask specific questions about the service or product that I have delivered.
-And then when I receive those responses back, I would reply with: “Hey, thanks.
+And then when I receive those responses back, I would reply with: “Hey Mary, thanks for answering these questions, your responses were incredibly insightful.
 Do you mind if we use this in a testimonial?
 Also, would you mind putting these answers in Google Review?
 I’ve included a direct link below to make it super easy for you”.

 I would then give them a direct link to my Google review page and ask them to copy and paste their response into Google.